zipvilization/Zipvilization/genesis/index.md

 They do not guarantee equal outcomes.

 They constrain concentration during the most sensitive period of initial distribution.

+Low initial cost and Fair Access therefore belong together.

+The first makes participation accessible.

+The second helps prevent that accessibility from being immediately consumed by a small number of actors.

+> **The Pool opens the door.**
+>
+> **Fair Access helps keep it open.**

 → **[Explore Fair Access](/smart-contract/fair-access/)**
 → **[Explore Limits](/smart-contract/tokenomics/limits/)**